US imposes record $7.5 billion tariffs on European goods | DW | 18.10.2019

 French Economy Minister Bruno Le Maire criticized the move on Thursday ahead of the decision and said there would be "concrete" repercussions if implemented.
 "These decisions would have very negative consequences both from an economic and a political point of view," he told reporters.

-The tariffs are intended as countermeasures against the European Union and countries that produce Airbus jets including Britain, France, German, and Spain.
-The WTO confirmed Washington's stance that Airbus received billions of dollars in illegal subsidies, giving the aircraft producer an unfair advantage over American competitor Boeing.
+Washington is using the tariffs to retaliate against the European Union and countries that produce Airbus jets including Britain, France, German, and Spain.
+The WTO confirmed the US argument that Airbus received billions of dollars in illegal subsidies, giving the aircraft producer an unfair advantage over American competitor Boeing.

+European regional specialties will be particularly affected by the new taxes.
+Goods with "protected name status", like Scotch whisky and Parmesan cheese, require a specific production method and geographical provenance to be sold under that name.
+Such products fetch higher prices and are protected against competition.

+The new tariffs will give a boost to American copycat products.
+But European producers feel they are being unfairly targeted in a political spat that has nothing to do with them.

 kp/rt (AFP, AP, Reuters)